 Reclamation and closure costs have been estimated based on the Company's interpretation of current regulatory requirements and measured with the most reliable information available.
 Management's estimate is determined based on the net present value of estimated future cash expenditures for reclamation and closure activities.
 Reclamation and closure costs are capitalized into exploration and evaluation assets or mineral properties depending on the nature of the asset related to the obligation and amortized over the life of the related asset.
 Future changes to those regulations and standards, as well as changes resulting from operations, may result in actual reclamation costs differing from the estimate.
-Details of the Company's reclamation performance obligations can be found within Note 7.

 The Company's asset retirement obligations arise from its obligations to undertake site reclamation and remediation in connection with the Dublin Gulch property.
-The Company prepared the Dublin Gulch reclamation obligation using prescribed third-party contractor rates with a 10% contingency.
+The Company prepared the Dublin Gulch reclamation obligation using prescribed third-party contractor rates with a 5% contingency.
 The estimated costs of reclamation are based on current regulatory requirements and the estimated reclamation costs at the reporting date use the following assumptions:

-- a) total undiscounted amount of inflation adjusted future reclamation costs at December 31, 2021 was determined to be \$49.7 million for Dublin Gulch (December 31, 2020 \$32.1 million) and \$0.4 million for its interest in other properties, primarily Santa Fe (December 31, 2020 \$0.4 million); - b) weighted average risk-free interest rate at 1.8% and a long-term inflation rate of 2.0%; and - c) expected timing of risk adjusted cash outflows required to settle the obligation will be incurred over the period through 2034 for Dublin Gulch.
+- a) total undiscounted amount of inflation adjusted future reclamation costs at December 31, 2022 was determined to be \$49.4 million for Dublin Gulch (December 31, 2021 \$49.7 million) and \$nil for its interest in other properties, primarily Santa Fe (December 31, 2021 \$0.4 million); - b) weighted average risk-free interest rate at 3.3% and a long-term inflation rate of 2.0%; and - c) expected timing of risk adjusted cash outflows required to settle the obligation will be incurred over the period through 2034 for Dublin Gulch.